We've got that killer mackerel (an oily, pelagic fish in the family Scombridae) recipe in mind, but - surprise! - no mackerel in sight.

 While mackerel is hard to find, tuna is our go-to fish.

-Tuna has a mellow, versatile flavor compared to mackerel’s boldness.
-It brings a tender, meaty texture.
+Tuna (a firm, meaty fish from the genus Thunnus) has a mellow, versatile flavor compared to mackerel's boldness.

 Fun fact, tuna's flavor adapts to different seasonings.
 We love tossing it in a zesty lime marinade.